- Interview with Monaco TV, Prof Chris Morash describes his time at the Princess Grace Irish Library as The Ireland Funds Monaco Writer-in-Residence.

 The Ireland Funds Monaco is one of the chapters of The Ireland Funds, a global philanthropic network established in 1976 to promote and support peace, culture, education and community development throughout the island of Ireland, and Irish-related causes around the world.
 It has benefited the work of thousands of different organisations, with both financial and non-financial support.
 Today, The Ireland Funds is one of the largest private grant makers for the non-profit sector in Ireland.

-Left to right: Attending the lecture were the Trustees of the Library and members of The Ireland Funds Monaco: Sile Jackson, Mark Armstrong, Her Excellency Anne-Marie Boisbouvier, Prof Chris Morash, Guadalupe Smurfit President of The Ireland Funds Monaco, Ann Morash and Peter K. Murphy.
+Left to right: Trustees of the Library and members of The Ireland Funds Monaco: Sile Jackson, Mark Armstrong, Ambassador Anne-Marie Boisbouvier, Professor Chris Morash, Guadalupe Smurfit President of The Ireland Funds Monaco, Ann Morash and Peter K. Murphy.

 ©Princess Grace Irish Library